Lucky-Light-Sun/Lucky-Light-Sun.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.
+- National Scholarship, 2023 (1 of 5 recipients in the School).

-- First-prize Scholarship of CUMT, 2024.

-- First-prize Scholarship of CUMT, 2023.

-- Freshman Scholarship of CUMT, 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.
+- Outstanding Student of Hebei Province, 2022.

-- First-prize Enterprise Scholarship of CUMT, 2020.

-- First-prize Scholarship of CUMT, 2019.
+- National Scholarship, 2021.
+- Person of the Year, Yanshan University, 2021 (1 of 3 recipients university-wide).